 1. Mentored research: Working with one or more faculty mentors, Fellows will conduct original empirical and conceptual research intended to lead to the publication of at least 2 manuscripts in top-tier peer-reviewed journals.

-2. Master of Science in Medical Ethics: ELSI fellows will pursue a Master of Science in Medical Ethics (MSME).
-As part of their coursework, fellows will participate in a weekly core bioethics proseminar led by the Fellowship Director and other faculty.
+3. Fellows will participate in a weekly core bioethics proseminar led by the Fellowship Director and other faculty.

-4. Department seminars: Fellows will participate in and present work at department seminars, including sessions focused on works-in-progress and presentations by department and affiliated faculty.
+5. Department seminars: Fellows will participate in and present work at department seminars, including sessions focused on works-in-progress and presentations by department and affiliated faculty.

-5. Institutional review board experience: Fellows will serve as a member of an institutional review board (IRB) at the University of Pennsylvania.
+6. Institutional review board experience: Fellows will serve as a member of an institutional review board (IRB) at the University of Pennsylvania.

-For additional information please contact:
+For additional information, please contact:

 Note: Fellows participating in this program incur a payback requirement.
 After completing the first year of the program, fellows must spend a year pursuing health-related research, teaching or service in order to fulfill this requirement.
 Completion of the second year of the program is adequate to fulfill the payback requirement.

 Under current University policy, any individual’s cumulative post-doc experience should not exceed five years total; therefore, individuals who will have completed more than 2 years as a post-doc prior to their anticipated start date in this program are not eligible.